 - Have customers submitted reviews about the worker?

 2b.
 Does the Worker’s initiative impact their ability to make money?

-Do they market their services and/or promote their work with the Business?
+- Do they market their services and/or promote their work with the Business?
 How?
-Do they inform followers on Social Media tat they provide services at Business?
+Do they inform followers on Social Media that they provide services at Business?
 On their business website?
 Do they have cards?

 2c Does the Worker show business acumen?

-Have they shown managerial skills, such as mentoring less experienced workers, assisting with implementation of an on-line booking system, or helping create a new treatment package based on customer requests or their noticing a common need among their clients?
+- Have they shown managerial skills, such as mentoring less experienced workers, assisting with the implementation of an online booking system, helping create a new treatment package based on customer requests or they're noticing a common need among their clients?

 2d.
 Does the Worker invest in the facilities and equipment?

-Is the pay the Worker receives commensurate with their contributions of time, effort, costs?
+- Is the pay the Worker receives commensurate with their contributions of time, effort, and costs?